mozilla/tf-actions/README.md

 The `mozilla/tf-actions/matrixify` action will return a list of directories that contain a versions.tf & where there has been a change in the latest git commit(s).
 This is useful for running a set of commands in each Terraform root directory under a given project.

 Inputs:
+* `default_branch`: The default branch of the repository.
+Defaults to main.
+Used for first commit on a new branch diffs.
 * `filter_file`: Files to filter for as a representation of a Terraform module or project direcotry.
 Defaults to "version.tf".
 * `ignore_dir`: Directories to filter out of the resulting matrix.
 Defaults to "ignoreme".
 * `ignore_path`: Filepaths to filter out of the resulting matrix.
 Defaults to "*.ignore".